Will Your SMB Survive the Unexpected?

 A typical millrace.
 Photo courtesy of Wikipedia

-After a few leisurely strokes, the canoe started picking up speed.
+After a few leisurely strokes across the pond, the canoe started picking up speed.
 Suddenly we realized we had crossed what was once a mill pond and that we were now in the millrace and being pulled toward the opening where the millwheel once stood.
 Not knowing what kind of a drop it would be when we were spurted out the end of the chute, we backpaddled frantically.
 Didn’t do a bit of good.
 We knew we were goners.

 Meanwhile, just below, a fisherman was enjoying a nice, quiet afternoon of fly fishing.
 All of a sudden, two guys in a canoe come shooting out above his head, yelling bloody murder, and slam down into the stream right in front him.
-Putting on those typical teenage we-meant-to-do-that expressions, we nonchalantly paddled on downstream.
-Hopefully, our witness was too busy recovering to notice how much we were shaking.
+We put on typical teenage we-meant-to-do-that expressions and nonchalantly paddled on downstream.
+Hopefully, our witness was too busy recovering his wits to notice how much we were shaking.

 Normally, before people shoot the rapids, they walk the stream bank to see what’s coming up so they can plan their strategy.
 Even so, there are ravines they can’t see down into, and those are bound to be the worst places, something like the Chick-a-nout Narrows that my favorite humor writer, Patrick McManus, wrote about.

-Once you stop laughing at my much-younger self, read on, because there’s a lesson in here for SMBs.
+Once you stop laughing at my much-younger self, read on, because there are some lessons in here for anyone who owns or operates an SMB.

 Surprises Should No Longer Surprise Us